rokf/luajit-genann/README.md

 This is a `LuaJIT` FFI wrapper for the artificial neural network library `Genann`.
 It should be really simple to use.

+#### Installation

 The `Makefile` is there to build the `libgenann.so` shared library.
 Run `make`, followed by `sudo make install` and the shared library will be placed inside `/usr/local/lib`.

 Make sure you clone this repository with the `recursive` flag or `genann` won't get cloned (`git clone --recursive https://github.com/rokf/luajit-genann`).

+After that you can install the Lua module via `rockspec` like `sudo luarocks-5.1 install genann-dev-1.rockspec`.
+You could also just type `sudo luarocks-5.1 make` and it will get installed from the local files.

+Now it should be ready to use.

 #### Functions